TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-securityvnetendpoint.md

 # Azure Cosmos DB Security Permissions and Role Based Access Control

-Most users are able to resolve their Access Control (roles, users, keys and permission) case using the steps below.
+Most users are able to resolve their Access Control (roles, users, keys, and permissions) case using the steps below.

 ## **Recommended Steps**